Most visits to a veterinarian start with the question “What can I give my dog for pain relief?”

 Today, Gold Bee is one of the most recognizable brands on the market; its line of CBD extracts for humans and dogs is making big headlines in the industry’s press as well as on experts’ blogs and among regular consumers.

 The Gold Bee CBD oil for dogs comes in one potency variant, offering 600 mg of CBD per bottle.
 This translates into 20 mg of CBD in every milliliter – a dose appropriate for large dogs and enough for smaller pups to make their supplementation last for a few months.
+This product is one of the highly recommended CBD pet oil to treat dog allergies, diarrhea, and even upset stomach.

 All of Gold Bee’s products come from organic farms in California and are double-tested for quality and safety in a certified laboratory.
 The only reason the company scores lower than Royal CBD is the lack of lower potencies for extra small dogs.